Curriculum at Keeble

-Learning at Keeble Gateway Academy will be inspiring and engaging.
-We will use a highly successful curriculum model to ignite a passion for learning and ensure that children are motivated to achieve their best.
+Learning at Keeble Gateway Academy is inspiring and engaging.
+We use a highly successful curriculum model to ignite a passion for learning and ensure that children are motivated to achieve their best.
 The Elevate philosophy for teaching and learning is 'Keep Up not Catch Up'.
 This approach was initially created by Dame Reena Keeble and has been continually developed by schools within Elevate.
 Across all of our schools there is a relentless determination that children will achieve their absolute potential, regardless of their circumstances or background.
 This is achieved by implementing cutting edge teaching practice and ensuring that each child has all of the support they need to flourish.

 Our curriculum approach: